 Fraternity members who live in a fraternity house and have enrolled in their house meal plan are not required to enroll in a University meal plan but may do so to supplement their house plan.
 Sorority members living in the lodges are required to enroll in a University meal plan because they do not have house plans.

 Fraternity and Sorority members living in University housing must enroll in a meal plan.
-Those living off campus are not required.
+Those living off campus are not required to enroll in a meal plan.

 If you currently live on campus you will be required to have a meal plan.
-Please contact the Emory Campus Dining office, who will help guide you to the meal plan that would best fit your needs and lifestyle.
+Please contact the Emory Dining Office, who will help guide you to the meal plan that would best fit your needs and lifestyle.

 Students living off campus may choose any plan offered.

-Dooley Dollars are declining balance funds associated with your meal plan and may be used at any retail or a la carte dining venue on campus.
-Meal swipes are also part of a campus meal plan and provide entry into the all-you–care- to- eat.
-Dobbs Market.
+As part of a campus meal plan, Dooley Dollars may only be used at campus dining locations including food trucks and the farmer's market.
+Meal swipes are also part of a campus meal plan and provide entry into the all-you–care-to-eat Dobbs Market.
 As well, meal swipes may be conveniently used for meal exchange items at White Hall, the SAAC Café or the Wrec Café at Woodruff Residential.

-Disability Medical Plan is a declining balance plan provided to certain students based on special medical needs or circumstances.
-The Emory Office of Disability Services determines eligibility.
+The Disability Plan is a declining balance plan provided to certain students based on special medical needs or circumstances.
+The Emory Office of Equity and Inclusion determines eligibility.

-Meal Plan A particpants are provided 16 guest meal passes per semester which may be used at Dobbs Market.
+Meal Plan A particpants are provided guest meal passes each semester which may be used at Dobbs Market.

 Yes, all dining locations on both the Atlanta and Oxford campuses accept Oxford Dollars and Dooley Dollars.

 There are many dining options for those with special dietary needs.
-Please contact Cristina Caro, RD who will assist in answering questions and concerns.
+Please use the ASK THE DIETITIAN page to assist in answering questions and concerns.

 We offer Kosher meals in Dobbs Market Sunday through Thursday for lunch and dinner and lunch on Fridays.
 Shabbat Meals are served at the Marcus Hillel Center at Emory.
-Although we do not currently offer Halal meat at Dobbs Market we do have a wide variety of Vegan/Vegetarian options available.
-We do offer halal grab and go options at Common Grounds at Cannon Chapel.
+We offer Halal meat at Dobbs Market and have a wide variety of Vegan/Vegetarian options available.
+We also offer Kosher and Halal grab and go options at the following locations:

 Vegetarians and Vegans have a variety of options across campus.
-Contact the Campus Dining office with any further questions.
+Contact the Emory Dining office with any further questions.

 Yes.
-We have a dedicated Gluten-free station at Dobbs Market.
+We have a dedicated Avoiding Gluten station at Dobbs Market.

 There is a $3.00 premium to the current Dobbs Market door prices.